matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Tuple**

-- Tuple - Array-like structure where each element represents some property of a record.
+- Tuple: Array-like structure where each element represents some property of a record.

 ```ts
 const drink = {